 Watering is one of the main things when it comes to taking care of your lawn.
 But watering isn’t as simple as setting up a sprinkler system.
 Water too little and your lawn will become dry and patchy.
 Water too much and your lawn may fall victim to rot or disease.

 Luckily, This Old House has created a guide to watering your lawn, teaching you how long to water, how often to water, and more.
 Read these tips to find out the best way to keep your lawn hardy, healthy, and hydrated.

 This Old House Reviews Team recommends hiring a lawn care company like TruGreen.
 With five annual plans and many a la carte services, TruGreen can keep your lawn lush.
-If you’d like a free quote, call 866-817-2287 or fill out this simple form.

 How Long Should I Water The Lawn?